Commission waives customs duties and VAT on the import of medical equipment from non-EU countries

-The European Commission has published a decision helping Member States affected by the coronavirus pandemic to temporarily suspend customs duties and VAT on protective equipment, testing kits or medical devices such as ventilators.
-This will make it easier financially to get the medical equipment that doctors, nurses and patients desperately need.
-The measure will apply for a period of six months, with a possibility for further extension.
+The European Commission had already in April 2020 published a decision helping Member States affected by the coronavirus pandemic to temporarily suspend customs duties and VAT on protective equipment, testing kits or medical devices such as ventilators.
+This made it easier financially to get the medical equipment that doctors, nurses and patients desperately need.
+While the initial measure applied for six months, the exemption was subsequently extended three times, with the current provisions due to expire on 31 December 2021.

-An indicative list of goods falling under the Commission decision is available here (last version : 05/05/2020)
+An indicative list of goods falling under the Commission decision is availablehere.

 Current EU legislation has exceptional tools available in order to help victims of disasters, which can be used to face the unprecedented health crisis caused by coronavirus.